 ChatGPT needs no introduction.
 With over 800 million weekly users, it’s the most widely used AI assistant on the planet.
 But with seven pricing tiers, a rapidly evolving model lineup, and serious competitors catching up, the real question isn’t “is ChatGPT good?” — it’s “which plan is worth your money, and is it still the best choice?”

-ChatGPT 2026 — key facts: ChatGPT has 7 pricing tiers in 2026, ranging from Free to $200/month Pro.
-The Plus plan at $20/month provides access to GPT-5.4 Thinking, GPT Image 1.5 (replacing DALL-E 3), voice mode, Deep Research, Canvas editing, and Sora 2 video generation.
+ChatGPT 2026 — key facts: ChatGPT spans 7 pricing tiers in 2026, ranging from Free to $200/month Pro (the Pro plan now comes in two usage levels — $100/month for 5x and $200/month for 20x).
+The Plus plan at $20/month provides access to GPT-5.5 Thinking, image generation, voice mode, Deep Research, Canvas editing, and Sora video generation.
 According to OpenAI, ChatGPT has over 800 million weekly active users as of 2026.
-A new $100/month Pro mid-tier launched in April 2026.
+GPT-5.5 became the default model for all users on May 5, 2026, replacing the GPT-5.3 line.

 What Is ChatGPT?